vialink/kommits/README.md

 License
 -------

 Released under the MIT license.
+Read LICENSE.md for more information.